 FOUR PAWS has been providing neutering and veterinary support for stray animals in Romania for over 20 years.
 In the past decade alone, the local vet team has been active in over 35 cities and municipalities across Romania.
 A new mobile veterinary clinic allows the local team to travel widely throughout the country and to help stray dogs and cats even in the most remote and rural municipalities.
 In accordance with the recently introduced veterinary legislation, the new mobile clinic was the first fully ambulatory veterinary clinic registered in Romania in 2019.
 This clinic complements stray animal care work being done in a stationary veterinary clinic in Bucharest.
 In Romania, FOUR PAWS cooperate with an independent animal welfare organisation, Animal Society, who deliver humane stray animal care programs locally.

 FOUR PAWS has also supported the first Community Engagement project in the Romanian city of Galati, in the north east of the country.
 Community engagement is an integral part of our Stray Animal Care program and provides an opportunity for local residents and stakeholders to address the underlying issue of pet abandonment, which is a significant driver of stray animal overpopulation.

 Supporting the Human-Animal bond

 In addition to our nationwide projects to neuter stray animals, we strive to provide a new life to these animals.
 In 2004 we started the 'Dogs for People' project where we train former stray dogs to become therapy animals.
-Today, five dogs work in our project in Romania to support children with disabilities, students in universities, and elderly people in retirement homes.
+Today, four dogs work in our project in Romania to support children with disabilities, students in universities, and elderly people in retirement homes.
 This project brings benefits to the stray animals involved as well as local people.